Geek4IT/Geek4IT.github.io/_posts/2014-10-8-Zero-To-One.md

 - You’ve probably heard about “first mover advantage”: if you’re the first entrant into a market, you can capture significant market share while competitors scramble to get started.
 But moving first is a tactic, not a goal.

+- Startup messed up at its foundation cannot be fixed.

+- When you start something, the first and most crucial decision you make is whom to start it with.
+Choosing a co-founder is like getting married, and founder conflict is just as ugly as divorce.

+- •Ownership: who legally owns a company’s equity?
+• Possession: who actually runs the company on a day-to-day basis?
+• Control: who formally governs the company’s affairs?

+- In the boardroom, less is more.
+The smaller the board, the easier it is for the directors to communicate, to reach consensus, and to exercise effective oversight.

+- If you want that kind of free rein from your board, blow it up to giant size.
+If you want an effective board, keep it small.

+- A startup is a team of people on a mission, and a good culture is just what that looks like on the inside.

+- From the outside, everyone in your company should be different in the same way.
+On the inside, every individual should be sharply distinguished by her work.

+- The best thing I did as a manager at PayPal was to make every person in the company responsible for doing just one thing.